 If you remove or change too much information, you could lose your ranking.

-You need to spend a good chunk of your time promoting your posts using your social media of choice.
+You’ll also spend a good chunk of your time learning graphic design and promoting posts using your social media of choice.

 I highly recommend promoting your blog with Pinterest since Facebook has made some changes lately, and businesses are scrambling to make up for a huge dive in traffic.